wagtail/wagtail/docs/contributing/python_guidelines.md

 Always compare against the version using greater-or-equals (`>=`), so that code for newer versions of Django is first.

-Do not use a `try ... except` when seeing if an object has an attribute or method introduced in a newer versions of Django, as it does not clearly express why the `try ... except` is used.
+Do not use a `try ... except` when seeing if an object has an attribute or method introduced in newer versions of Django, as it does not clearly express why the `try ... except` is used.
 An explicit check against the Django version makes the intention of the code very clear.

 ```python
 # Do not do this